> BLOG/POSTS/USING KARABINER ELEMENTS FOR SUDO AUTHENTICATION VIA 1PASSWORD

 I’m going to share the scripts I’ve written here and I will try to remember to edit this post as I develop more scripts in the future.

-CMD+CTRL+S to copy/paste sudo password from 1Password
+CMD+CTRL+S to send sudo password from 1Password

 Then click “Complex Modifications -> Add your own rule” in the Karabiner-Elements interface.